KQM-git/TCL/docs/characters/hydro/candace.md

 </div>

 **Notes:**
 * Tap and hold E are blunt.
-Tap E can shatter but hold E doesn't shatter despite it being blunt.
+Tap E can Shatter but hold E doesn't Shatter despite it being blunt.
 * The counter has no startup, it is active as soon as the UI greys out.

 </TabItem>